-Many companies typically test prospective and existing employees for drug use.
-However, lately, a growing number also test intoxication with an alcohol swab test, a saliva test for alcohol.
+Many companies typically test prospective and existing employees for drug use, using an oral saliva test.
 Testing is a good idea because being intoxicated can be just as destructive as being high on drugs.
 It can impair your ability to speak, walk, or think clearly.
 Your reaction time slows, and your judgment could be compromised.
 Often, intoxication can even result in aggressive or violent behavior.

-A person who abuses alcohol or is intoxicated on the job can be a burden in the workplace.
-To attempt to prevent alcohol abuse, testing is allowed by the government under specific guidelines.
+A person who abuses drugs on the job can be a burden in the workplace.
+To attempt to prevent drug abuse, testing is allowed by the government under specific guidelines.
 While the procedures for testing may alter by state, in general, employers may conduct random testing.
 Employers are allowed to sample some employees to a test if they are showing signs of intoxication.

-The saliva test, mouth swab test, or oral fluids test, among other names, is an alcohol swab test.
+The saliva test, mouth swab test, or oral fluids test, among other names, is an oral mouth swab test.
 It is easy to perform and can show results in approx ten minutes.
 Collecting a saliva sample is also quick, simple, and non-invasive.

 A saliva test is also more effective in detecting recent substance use.
-It can identify alcohol almost immediately after ingestion, and drugs like amphetamines, cocaine, and opiates within five minutes to one hour.
-Alcohol may only be discovered in urine after around two hours, and drugs, even longer.
+It can identify drugs like amphetamines, cocaine, and opiates within five minutes to one hour.

 How Is It Done?